fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_003.md

-## What Was Your Best Job Experience as a Software Developer?
+## What Was Your Best Job Experience As A Software Developer?

 I would say that it was when I finally felt that I was good enough.